sotrnguy92/readMeGenerator/generatedREADME.md

 * [Questions](#questions)

 ## Description
-this project should create a program to generate a good readme
+This project should create a program to generate a good readme file

 ## Installation